Equivalent Choice Functions and Stable Mechanisms: Results

 Similarly, we can define an observable version of the law of aggregate demand.

-{\bf Observable Law of Aggregate Demand}~\cite[]{Hatfield2018}: A choice functions $Ch_c$ satisfies the {observable law of aggregate demand for monotone preferences} if for each observable sequence under $Ch_c$ that is generated from monotone preferences, we have
+{\bf Observable Law of Aggregate Demand (for Monotone Preferences)}~\cite[]{Hatfield2018}: A choice function $Ch_c$ satisfies the {observable law of aggregate demand for monotone preferences} if for each observable sequence under $Ch_c$ that is generated from monotone preferences, we have

-Since we exclusively deal with monotone preferences, from now one we drop the term "for monotone preferences."
-However, we emphasize that observable substitutability for monotone preferences is a weaker notion than observable substitutability for general preferences.
-In the following, we call a set of contracts $Y\subseteq X_c$ {\bf observable} under $Ch_c$, if there is a sequence of contracts $x^1,\ldots,x^{|Y|}$ that is observable under $Ch_c$ and generated from monotone preferences such that $Y=\{x^1,\ldots,x^{|Y|}\}.$ We call $\tilde{Y}\subseteq Y\subseteq X_c$ a {\bf maximal observable} subset of $Y$ under $Ch_c$, if there is no observable set $Y'$ under $Ch_c$ with $\tilde{Y}\subsetneq Y'\subseteq Y$.
-It is straightforward to see that substitutability (the law of aggregate demand) for observable sequences (generated by monotone preferences) implies substitutability (the law of aggregate demand) for observable sets.
-We prove a stronger version of this result, which will be useful in the subsequent proofs.

-\begin{lemma} If contracts are observable substitutes under $Ch_c$, then for each $Y\subseteq X_c$ there is a unique maximal observable subset of $Y$ under $Ch_c$.
-In this case, for $Z\subseteq Y\subseteq X_c$, let $\tilde{Z}\subseteq Z$ and $\tilde{Y}\subseteq Y$ be the unique maximal observable subsets under $Ch_c$.
-Then If moreover, the observable law of aggregate demand holds for $Ch_c$, then \end{lemma} \begin{proof} First we prove the existence of a unique maximal observable subset.
-The proof strategy is due to~\cite{HirataKasuya2014}.
-We use induction on the size of the set $Y$.